Qantas Freight

-Qantas Freight is a subsidiary company of Australia's largest airline Qantas, responsible for the air cargo operations of the Qantas group.
+Qantas Freight is the subsidiary company of Australia's largest airline Qantas responsible for air cargo operations of the Qantas Group.
 It is the owner of freight airline Express Freighters Australia, freight forwarder Qantas Courier and trucking company Jets Transport Express.
 Qantas Freight was also a partner in two joint ventures with Australia Post: Australian airExpress, specialising in door-to-door package delivery, and StarTrack, a road freight company.
-In November 2012 Qantas Freight fully acquired Australia air Express and divested its shareholding in Star Track to Australia Post.
+In November 2012, Qantas Freight fully acquired Australia air Express and divested its shareholding in Star Track to Australia Post.
 Qantas Freight was also the owner of Asian-based freight forwarder DPEXWorldwide until that company was acquired by its competitor Toll Holdings in 2010.
+Qantas Freight is also responsible for placing freight in the hold of Qantas and Jetstar operated international and domestic services.

 Destinations

-As of September 2013 Qantas Freight directly serves 50 international and 80 domestic destinations.
-Qantas Freight has the ability to reach 480 global destinations through its airline partners, including Emirates, which it signed a cargo cooperation agreement with in 2013.
+As of October 2024, Qantas Freight directly serves 50 international and 80 domestic destinations.
+Qantas Freight has the ability to reach 480 global destinations through its airline partners, including Emirates, which it signed a cargo cooperation agreement with in 2024.

 Fleet

-In addition to placing freight on board the international and domestic flights of Qantas and Jetstar, Qantas Freight operates the following aircraft, as of January 2023:
+As of November 2024, Qantas Freight subsidiary Express Freighters Australia operates the following aircraft:

+As of November 2024, Qantas Freight wet-leases 14 aircraft that operate both domestic and international services on behalf of the airline, these include: